 Eating well and having a balanced diet can directly affect our weight, so by being conscious of what we eat, we can also help control our weight.
 Staying at a healthy weight can help prevent diseases and problems like obesity, hypertension, cholesterol levels etc., all of which can increase the risk of dementia.

 3. Eliminate toxic habits from your life

 Toxic habits, like smoking or excessive drinking can increase the risk of dementia.By eliminating some of these toxins, you can help prevent vascular dementia, which is the second most common type of dementia after Alzheimer’s, and is caused by cerebrovascular incidents like stroke.
 Need help ditching some of these habits?
-Find out how to quit smoking and make this simple change in your life.

 4. Get moving!

 You don’t need to do high-intensity exercise everyday to get the benefits it provides us.
 There are different kinds of exercise, like talking a walk or going for a bike ride.
 In older individuals, it’s been shown that walking for an hour decreases cognitive decline and helps the brain work better.